 Each of the participating school parliaments presented the selected projects to the local government in the agreed timeframe.
 Importantly, the local self-governments were equally responsive, allocating almost RSD 15 million (roughly $145,000) across the eight 2021 local budget proposals for the student-proposed initiatives.

 The funded projects ranged from improved infrastructure to the purchase of technology for learning.
-In the 2022 budget proposal, the GAI team expects to see increased funding, which would provide even more opportunities for youth to participate in democratic processes and contribute to their school communities.
+In the 2022 budget proposal, the GAI team saw increased funding, which provides even more opportunities for youth to participate in democratic processes and contribute to their school communities.
 These cases also provide positive examples of citizen involvement in decision-making that other areas can emulate.

 “I learned that we should stand for our own vote, for our future.
 Nothing will come to us if we just sit and do nothing,” says Mina.
 “Whenever you want something…you should fight for it to happen.”

-Ana Martinovic, Milos Mojsilovic, and Irena Posin support the USAID/Serbia Government Accountability Initiative (GAI) and contributed to this blog.
+Ana Martinovic, Milos Mojsilovic, and Irena Posin supported the USAID/Serbia Government Accountability Initiative (GAI) and contributed to this blog.